Julian Amery: Personal life

 On 26 January 1950, he married Catherine Macmillan (19 November 1926 – 27 May 1991), daughter of Harold Macmillan.
 The couple had one son and three daughters.

-Death

-Amery died on 3 September 1996 in Westminster, London.
-He is buried with his wife (who predeceased him) at the Church of St John the Baptist in Lustleigh, Devon.
+Amery died from heart failure on 3 September 1996, aged 77, at his home in Eaton Square, Westminster, London.
+He is buried with his wife (who predeceased him) at the Church of St John the Baptist in Lustleigh, Devon, along with his father Leo Amery.